niolabs/docs/docs/getting_started/README.md

     <p>[2016-03-04 23:49:41.227] NIO [INFO] [main.ServiceManager] Component: ServiceManager status changed from: starting to: started</p>
   </dd>
 </dl>
 You can see that we now have a web server running on port 8181.
 This is how you will communicate with n.io.
-Open up a new terminal window and verify that you can access the api by hitting the /nio endpoint:
+Open up a new terminal window and verify that you can access the api by hitting the /n.io endpoint:

-    curl localhost:8181/nio
+    curl localhost:8181/n.io

 ### Adding Blocks to a Project ###

 Before we move on, you're going to want to add some blocks to your project.
-Press ctrl-c to ext nio.
+Press ctrl-c to ext n.io.
 We'll add four popular blocks to get you started:

-    nio add logger simulator filter dynamic_fields
+    n.io add logger simulator filter dynamic_fields

 ## Explore n.io ##

 If you don't have n.io running already, do that now:

-    nio_run
+    n.io_run

 ### System Designer ###